Laura is an avid pet lover. An advocate for pet adoption and senior pets, she has multiple cats and a sweet old poodle mix.

 If your dog does have bad breath, it's important to visit your vet to rule out any underlying health issues.
 While the cause is usually tooth decay/gum disease, bad breath can also be a sign of other health issues.

-According to WebMD, dog's who have bad breath could be experiencing GI issues, respiratory illness or other internal organ issues.
+According to WebMD, dogs that have bad breath could be experiencing GI issues, respiratory illness or other internal organ issues.
 This is not unlike humans who can also have bad breath for reasons not directly related to the health of their teeth and gums.

 I really didn't know if we would ever truly be able to help our senior dog's bad breath.
 Since she had not had a lifetime of oral care (the kind we would have given her if we had her when she was young) we weren't sure if it was just something we would have to live with.

 Finding the Milkbone Brushing Chews has changed our lives for the better.
-While I would never not snuggle up with my dog, I can do so now knowing that her breath won't make me turn my head away.
+While I previously had second thoughts to snuggle up with my dog, I can do so now knowing that her breath won't make me turn my head away.

 If you've tried other breath chews and they haven't worked, I definitely recommend trying this product.